 1. Not Wearing the right footwear

 Almost every fashionable men know the importance of footwear.
 It has the power to make or break the outfit completely but sadly that is something that most Indian men do not understand.

-I mean I get it chappals are extremely comfortable especially in those hot summer days but trust me its an instant turn off for every single woman out there.
+I mean I get it chappals are extremely comfortable especially in those hot summer days but trust me it’s an instant turn-off for every single woman out there.
 It gives a reflection to others that you just don’t care about your looks which is definitely not good.
-Now I am not saying stop wearing slippers, you can wear them at home or to some nearby places like shopping complex.
-But please stop wearing them when going out. when you are travelling in the metro or going somewhere casual opt for some sneakers or espadrilles instead of slippers or sandals.
+Now I am not saying stop wearing slippers, you can wear them at home or to some nearby places like shopping complexes.
+But please stop wearing them when going out. when you are traveling in the metro or going somewhere casual opt for some sneakers or espadrilles instead of slippers or sandals.

 wearing sport shoes

 Sports shoes are great but they are meant to be worn while playing some sport.
 But for some reason, people are wearing them everywhere.
 Words cannot express how bad they make you look when worn with formal trousers or even with casual outfits.